How to Cover Gray Hair - for Men

 Permanent Hair Dye for Men

 Although marketed exclusively for women, permanent dyes available at drugstores are for men too, and work well even on completely gray or white hair.
-But, because they are marketed for women, some of their colors are far too exotic and fashion inspired for most men.
+But, because they are marketed for women, colors tend to be too exotic and fashion inspired for the needs of most men.

 Which Products Work Best?